AaronForce1/cartopress/workingbuild/cartopress/readme.txt

 === Plugin Name ===
-Contributors: Aaron Baideme, Troy Andrew Hallisey Donate link: http://troyhallisey.com
+Contributors: Aaron Baideme, twarrior3dc
+Donate link: http://troyhallisey.com
-Tags: CartoPress, CartoDB, CartoCSS, georeference, geocode, Google Maps, Leaflet, mapping, Google, cartodb, cartopress, map Requires at least: 4.3
+Tags: CartoPress, CartoDB, Leaflet, georeference, geocode, Google Maps, CartoCSS, mapping, cartodb, cartopress, map, cartography, sql, interactive map, maps
+Requires at least: 4.3
 Tested up to: 4.4
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to use your exisitng WordPress database as source data for your CartoDB account.
-Georeference your posts, pages, and media and CartoPress will sync to your CartoDB account, allowing you to take advantage of CartoDB's visual editor and CartoCSS styling options.
+CartoPress allows you to geocode your WP site's posts and pages, and connect your data directly to CartoDB to create awesome interactive maps.

 == Description ==
-CartoPress is a plugin for WordPress that links CartoDB, an open-source and API-driven web-mapping platform, to the world's most popular content management system.
+CartoPress links your WordPress site directly to CartoDB, an open-source and API-driven web-mapping platform, to the world's most popular content management system.
+Geocode your posts, pages, and media and CartoPress will sync to your CartoDB account, allowing you to take advantage of CartoDB's visual editor and CartoCSS styling options.

 **_One of a kind:_** While there are multitudes of other plugins providing mapping support, most are exclusively Google Maps-based instead of based on open-source solutions such as Leaflet; few are focused on geo-referencing your WordPress content; and CartoPress is the first to specifically target CartoDB.